RV-VM/Deliverables/Svnapot/docs/Physical back-end evaluation documents.md

 ### 4.2.
 ITLB analysis report
 **Comparison object: Sv39 and Sv39 + Svnapot**

-> The ITLB is special in that it is read-only and does not write, so there is no writing back to  the D bit.Since the PTW of NutShell directly places the A bit when backfilling the PTE to TLB after miss, the A bit in the TLB entry of NutShell is always 1, and there is no writing back to the A bit.So there is no writing back to A/D bits, but NutShell's ITLB and DTLB are instantiated with A single class, and ITLB still allows for writing back to A/D bits.
+> The ITLB is special in that it is read-only and does not write, so there is no writing back to  the D bit.
+Since the PTW of NutShell directly places the A bit when backfilling the PTE to TLB after miss, the A bit in the TLB entry of NutShell is always 1, and there is no writing back to the A bit.
+So there is no writing back to A/D bits, but NutShell's ITLB and DTLB are instantiated with A single class, and ITLB still allows for writing back to A/D bits.

 #### 4.2.1 timing
 **in-out path group**